gadenbuie/rsthemes/README.md

 rsthemes::install_rsthemes()
 ```

-to you can install the themes plus an additional set of [base16-based themes](https://github.com/chriskempson/base16) with
+or you can install the themes plus an additional set of [base16-based themes](https://github.com/chriskempson/base16) with

 ``` r
 rsthemes::install_rsthemes(base16 = TRUE)